Pokhara International Airport: Facilities

 The airport is built to the category 4D standard, set by the ICAO, IATA, and FAA.

 The map of Pokhara International Airport with its facilities labelled.

 Apron

-The apron of the airport can handle up to three narrowbody aircraft with two aerobridges, while the aprons at the domestic terminal are capable of accommodating up to four ATR-72 or Bombardier Q400 type and four Beechcraft 1900 or de Havilland Canada DHC-6 Twin Otter type small aircraft.
+The apron of the airport covers an area of which can handle up to three narrowbody aircraft, four ATR-72 size propeller planes and four smaller STOL aircraft.
+It is also equipped with two aerobridges.

 Runway

 The airport has a single 2,500 m long runway with a width of 45 m.
 It has an east-west orientation with a 330 m runway strip.
 The airport has a concrete runway and has the markings of the centerline, edge, touchdown zone, and threshold.
 The taxiway (1.2 km long and 23 m wide) is built from the runway's central line on the north side parallel to the runway.
 The airside infrastructure works also include two 182.5 x 23 m exit taxiways, access roads, and aerodrome pavement.
 The runway is capable of handling aircraft such as the Airbus A320 and the Boeing 737.
 All international landings and takeoffs will be done using the Eastern part of the runway.
 Domestic flights and landings will use both the Eastern and Western sides.